NxPKG/khulnasoft-docs/content/fundamentals/setup/manage-domains/redirect-domain.md

 # Redirect one domain to another

-If you have an alias domain that only forwards traffic to another domain, you can set up redirects directly within Cloudflare.
+If you have an alias domain that only forwards traffic to another domain, you can set up redirects directly within Khulnasoft.

-1. [Add](/fundamentals/setup/manage-domains/#add-a-domain-to-cloudflare) your alias domain (for example, `previous.com`) to Cloudflare.
+1. [Add](/fundamentals/setup/manage-domains/#add-a-domain-to-cloudflare) your alias domain (for example, `previous.com`) to Khulnasoft.

 2. Make sure that your alias domain has a proxied [DNS A or CNAME record](/dns/manage-dns-records/how-to/create-dns-records/) that properly resolves DNS queries.
 You may also want to include a record for the `www` subdomain.